 This course is designed to provide students with practical experience in developing training and education material.
 An emphasis will be placed on explaining complex regulations and laws to a workforce.
 The course will also explore varying pedagogical methods for delivering compliance education.

 This course will cover practical techniques in responding to suspected non-compliance as well as liability exposure in how investigations are handled.
 The course will also discuss resolution of identified non-compliance and methods for discharging an organization's legal obligations to correct non-compliance, including self-disclosures and refunds.
 Additionally, the course will cover responding to government inquiries and audits.
 LAW 910 or LAW 839 are preferred prerequisites but are not required.

 This course covers the business and legal issues that arise in health care transactions and the business and regulatory environment surrounding transactions.
 Topics covered will include organizational operations, the contents and role of organizational documents, and the application of tax laws to transactions.
 Students will analyze organizational documents and prepare presentations on issues presented by transactions.
 (LLM only or with permission.)
-THIS CLASS IS ONLY AVAILABLE ONLINE AND WITH PERMISSION.

 This course is designed to provide practical experience in drafting operational policies from compliance regulations.
 Having clear policies and procedures is an essential element of an effective compliance program.
 The course will explore liability associated with how policies are drafted as well as non-compliance with an institution's policy commitment.
 The course will teach skills and techniques for turning complex regulations into accessible policies for the workforce.
 LAW 910 or LAW 839 are preferred prerequisites but are not required.